Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Proofs

 Generalizing the above reasoning and applying the above-mentioned three steps will give an expression for \eqref{eq:general_gen_f}, namely

 The three steps only consider states with at least one job and the contribution of the empty state can be seen in the additional `1'.
 Now, substituting $z_S=1$ in~\eqref{eq:general_gen_f} for all $S\in\mathcal{S}$ should give 1 as a result, and this yields an expression for the normalization constant $C$.
-This concludes the derivation of the joint probability generating function~\eqref{eq:pgf}. \end{proof}
+This concludes the derivation of the joint PGF~\eqref{eq:pgf}. \end{proof}